Graduate Financial Aid

 Student Eligibility Requirements for Federal Financial Aid (Title IV Aid)

-• Must be a U.S. citizen
+• Must be a U.S. citizen or an eligible noncitizen

-• Must make satisfactory academic progress
+• Must maintain satisfactory academic progress in college or career school

 Verification